PHP in 2019

 - PHP is actively developed with a new release each year

-- PHP 7.4 is only weeks away, and is one of the most feature-packed releases ever
+- PHP 7.4 is one of the most feature-packed releases ever

 - Performance since the PHP 5 era has doubled, if not tripled